-- Thermometer, or other temperature measuring device, with a temperature range of 10 -260°C (50-500°F). - Oven capable of maintaining $110 \pm 5^{\circ}$ C ($230 \pm 9^{\circ}$ F). - Balance or scale: Capacity sufficient for the sample mass and conforming to the requirements of M 231, Class G2. - Safety equipment: Safety glasses or face shield, high temperature gloves, long sleeved jacket, a heat resistant surface capable of withstanding 650°C (1202°F), a protective cage capable of surrounding the sample baskets during the cooling period, and a particle mask for use during removal of the sample from the basket assembly. - Miscellaneous equipment: A pan larger than the sample basket(s) for transferring sample after ignition, spatulas, bowls, and wire brushes.
+- Thermometer, or other temperature measuring device, with a temperature range of 10 -260°C (50-500°F). - Oven capable of maintaining $110 \pm 5^{\circ}\text{C}$ ($230 \pm 9^{\circ}\text{F}$). - Balance or scale: Capacity sufficient for the sample mass and conforming to the requirements of M 231, Class G2. - Safety equipment: Safety glasses or face shield, high temperature gloves, long sleeved jacket, a heat resistant surface capable of withstanding 650°C (1202°F), a protective cage capable of surrounding the sample baskets during the cooling period, and a particle mask for use during removal of the sample from the basket assembly. - Miscellaneous equipment: A container larger than the sample basket(s) for transferring sample after ignition, large flat pan, spatulas, bowls, and wire brushes.